GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 You don't have to be faster than the bear, you just have to be faster than the slowing guy running from it.
+> 🥠 You are not illiterate.

 ### Where you can find me